mupaulson/Synchrony-Anaysis-Pipeline-SE4S/README.md

 - A data loader (`load_data.py`) to input animal cell data and time.
 - Data normalization (`normalize_data.py`) to compare cell data between animals.
 - Correlation (`correlations.py`) between two animals' normalized data, saving two data frames of p_values and R_values, respectively.
 Highly correlated cell pairs are then identified.
+- A query of cell pair correlations (`cell_slicer.py`) that identifies cell pairs that have significant correlations or the highest levels of correlation.
 - Visualizations of cell activity over time and a correlation matrix of neural activity are rendered (`create_plots.py`).

+Documentation of main analysis and graphing functions with example output are found in doc/Tutorial.ipynb jupyter notebook.
+Example plot pngs can also be found in doc directory.

 ## How To Run